top of page

 Upon qualification, you will be certificated for your ability in the following areas:

-• Working within a counselling relationship.
+• A3 Working within a therapeutic relationship.

 What are the main theoretical models?